developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/api/6-3/index.md

   * IP - future
   * KEYSTROKE - PARAM_LIST will contain parameters for Keystroke Output

-**PARAM_LIST** [Bundle]: This is a Param List Bundle inside the PLUGIN_CONFIG bundle.
+**PARAM_LIST** [Bundle]: This is a Param List Bundle inside the `PLUGIN_CONFIG` bundle.
 This includes the list of parameters that should be updated under the specified Plug-in.
 Setting an empty string for the parameter value will set the parameter value to its default.

 ####PARAM_LIST BUNDLE
-The PARAM_LIST bundle is configured by specifying the name of the paramater and the value you wish to set it to for the paramaters that are applicable to the PLUGIN_NAME that was used in the PLUGIN_CONFIG bundle.
+The `PARAM_LIST` bundle is configured by specifying the name of the parameter to set and the value to which to set it.
+This applies to the parameters matching the `PLUGIN_NAME` that was used in the `PLUGIN_CONFIG` bundle.

 See the available parameters for each PLUGIN_NAME:
   * [BARCODE]()